Political positions of Ted Cruz: Israel

+Cruz said in 2025 that he first ran for Senate in 2012 "with the stated intention of being the leading defender of Israel in the United States Senate".
+According to Cruz "those who hate Israel hate America", and in reference to Genesis 12:3, Cruz has said: "Biblically, we are commanded to support Israel".
+In 2014 he declared before the Zionist Organization of America that "standing for Israel is a deep passion of mine".

 In May 2017, Cruz delivered a Senate floor speech in commemoration of the reunification of Jerusalem and said, "It is long past time that America does something it should have done two decades ago: move the American embassy to Jerusalem and formally recognize Jerusalem as Israel's eternal and undivided capital."

 In June 2017, Cruz co-sponsored the Israel Anti-Boycott Act (s.
-720), which made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.
+720), which would have made it a federal crime, punishable by a maximum sentence of 20 years imprisonment, for Americans to encourage or participate in boycotts against Israel and Israeli settlements in the occupied Palestinian territories if protesting actions by the Israeli government.

 In December 2017, after President Trump announced the United States was recognizing Jerusalem as the capital of Israel, Cruz released a statement praising the move as recognizing "the reality that Jerusalem is the capital of Israel, and sends a powerful message that rejects all those who wrongly seek to delegitimize Israel through falsifying and erasing the profound ties that exist between the Jewish people and Jerusalem."